Stormy Daniels delivers shocking testimony about Trump, but trial hinges on business records

 Necheles suggested that her work in porn meant her story about being shocked and frightened by Trump’s alleged sexual advances was not believable.

 “You’ve acted and had sex in over 200 porn movies, right?”
 Necheles asked.
-“And there are naked men and women having sex, including yourself, in those movies?”
+“And there are naked men and women having sex, including yourself, in those movies, right?”

-The experience with Trump was different from porn for a number of reasons, Daniels explained, including the fact that Trump was more than twice her age, larger than she and that she was not expecting to find him undressed when she emerged from the bathroom.
+The experience with Trump was different from porn for a number of reasons, Daniels explained, including the fact that Trump was more than twice her age and larger than she and that she was not expecting to find him undressed when she emerged from the bathroom.

-“I came out of a bathroom seeing an older man that I wasn’t expecting to be there,” she said.
+“I came out of the bathroom and saw an older man in his underwear that I wasn’t expecting to see there,” she said.

 Necheles pressed her on why she accepted the payout to keep quiet instead of going public.